 Mixed Reality Challenge at CIC Kendall Square Housewarming That's Joey Lindsey, of Fab@CIC, demonstrating the Mixed Reality Challenge at the housewarming event at CIC's newest facility in Kendall Square.
 The celebration marked the culmination of a multi-phase launch for CIC and the start of CIC’s 20th year in Kendall Square, where the company was founded in 1999.

-A District Hall Featured Community Partner District Hall, Boston's "public home for innovation," and a Mixed Reality Challenge host, bestows "featured Community Partner" status on the operation.
+A District Hall-featured community partner District Hall, Boston's "public home for innovation," and a Mixed Reality Challenge host, bestows "featured Community Partner" status on the operation.
 Honored!

 Mixed Reality Challenge appears in Fab@CIC promo video Fab@CIC has posted a new "who we are" video, and the Mixed Reality Challenge has snuck into a few shots.

 A Community Partner - Tikkaway The Gatchapon Prize Capsule Machine is popular at District Hall, no doubt about that.
-Every time I visit, the "Recycle" container is brimming with opened capsules and unfolded origami message strips.
+Every time you visit, the "Recycle" container is brimming with opened capsules and unfolded origami message strips.
 Now we're pointing it at something.

 Gachapon goes interstate Gopi reports that he just received a call from the manager of his New Haven restaurant, the original Tikkaway a few blocks from the Yale University campus.
 "He told me that two new customers had presented long, colorful strips of paper with a 15% discount offer," Gopi said.
 "He was wondering where they came from, and what he should do with them."